Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The Solomon Star daily dominates the print sector, but there are a number of weekly papers.
-The Solomon Islands Broadcasting Corporation operates the national public station Radio Happy Isles as well as Wantok FM and the provincial stations Radio Happy Lagoon and Radio Temotu.
-Paoa FM leads the commercial radio sector.
+The Solomon Star dominates the print sector, but there are a number of weekly papers.
+The Solomon Islands Broadcasting Corporation (SIBC) operates the national public station Radio Happy Isles as well as Wantok FM and the provincial stations Radio Happy Lagoon and Radio Temotu.
+A private station, Gold Ridge FM, is owned by a mining company of that name.
 One Television, a relatively recent addition to the media landscape, has proven to be an innovative broadcaster, adding a competitive and challenging edge to the industry.
+There are also digital pay television stations operated by the government and a satellite channel run by a church.
 Due to low literacy levels, broadcast media reach a much broader swathe of the population than print outlets.
-There are no restrictions on internet access, but high costs and a lack of infrastructure limited internet penetration to 7 percent of the population in 2012.
+There are no restrictions on internet access, but high costs and a lack of infrastructure limited internet penetration to 8 percent of the population in 2013.